 - Any number, such as a telephone number or feature number, can be stored in Speed Dialing.
+A name can be assigned to each Personal Speed Dialing number through personal programming, and also to each System Speed Dialing number. - Call Directory-Speed Dialing

+Display proprietary telephone (PT) users can make a call by selecting a stored name shown on the display.

+- TRS Override by System Speed Dialing - It is possible to override Toll Restriction (TRS) when dialing a number using System Speed Dialing. (\rightarrow 17.1.6 TRS (Toll Restriction)) - System Speed Dialing Display by AUTO DIAL/STORE Button

+Pressing the AUTO DIAL/STORE button on a display DPT or KX-T7735 while on-hook can display the System Speed Dialing Directory.

+Limiting the display by tenant-Call Directory

+For Call Directory, an extension can reference the data for all tenants or for each tenant the extension is a member of, depending on system programming.
+In "Each Tenant" mode, Call Directory is displayed on display PTs as follows:

-A name can be assigned to each Personal Speed Dialing number through personal programming, and also to each System Speed Dialing number. - Call Directory-Speed Dialing Display proprietary telephone (PT) users can make a call by selecting a stored name shown on the display. - TRS Override by System Speed Dialing It is possible to override Toll Restriction (TRS) when dialing a number using System Speed Dialing. (→ 19.1.5 TRS (Toll Restriction)) - System Speed Dialing Display by AUTO DIAL/STORE Button Pressing the AUTO DIAL/STORE button on a display PT while on-hook can display the System Speed Dialing Directory. - Limiting the display by tenant-System Speed Dial For System Speed Dial, an extension can reference the data for System or for each tenant the extension is member of, depending on system programming.
-In "Tenant Exclusive" mode, System Speed Dial is displayed on display PTs as follows: - Only information about extensions that belong to the tenant as is displayed. - Changes to System Speed Dial settings only affect each tenant.
+- Only information about extensions that belong to the tenant is displayed. - Limiting the display by tenant-System Speed Dial

+For System Speed Dial, an extension can reference the data for the system or for each tenant the extension is a member of, depending on system programming.
+In "Tenant Exclusive" mode, System Speed Dial is displayed on display PTs as follows:

+- Only information about extensions that belong to the tenant is displayed. - Changes to System Speed Dial settings only affect each tenant.
 They do not affect the whole system.

-[Name Display on CO Line Calls]

-- When a CO line call is made using System Speed Dialing, if a name is registered to the System Speed Dialing entry, the name is displayed on the second line of a display PT's LCD.
-The name is not displayed on a phone with a one line LCD. - After a CO line call is made using System Speed Dialing, if Connected Name Identification Presentation (CONP) information is returned, the name registered in the CONP information takes precedence over the System Speed Dialing name and is displayed on a display PT's LCD. (→ 15.1.21 Private Network Features-QSIG-CLIP/COLP (Calling/Connected Line Identification Presentation) and CNIP/CONP (Calling/Connected Name Identification Presentation)) - If a recall feature or a transfer feature is used, the name registered to the System Speed Dialing entry will no longer be displayed on a display PT's LCD.

-10.6.1 PBX Configuration-[2-6-1] System-Numbering Plan-Main-Features-System Speed Dialing / Personal Speed Dialing
+- 4.9 [2-6-1] Numbering Plan-Main-Features-♦ System Speed Dialing / Personal Speed Dialing

-10.7.1 PBX Configuration-[2-7-1] System-Class of Service-COS Settings-TRS-TRS Level for System Speed Dialing 12.1.3 PBX Configuration-[4-1-3] Extension-Wired Extension-Speed Dial 14.1 PBX Configuration-[6-1] Feature-System Speed Dial 14.6 PBX Configuration-[6-6] Feature-Tenant-System Speed Dial 14.6 PBX Configuration-[6-6] Feature-Tenant-Extension Directory
+- 4.12 [2-7-1] Class of Service-COS Settings-TRS-♦ TRS Level for System Speed Dialing

+- 6.4 [4-1-3] Wired Extension-Speed Dial

+- 8.1 [6-1] System Speed Dial

+- 8.6 [6-6] Tenant-♦ System Speed Dial

+- 8.6 [6-6] Tenant-♦ Extension Directory

-[001] System Speed Dialing Number
+- [001] System Speed Dialing Number

-[002] System Speed Dialing Name
+- [002] System Speed Dialing Name

-[509] TRS Level for System Speed Dialing
+- [509] TRS Level for System Speed Dialing

-1.3.64 Speed Dialing, System
+- 1.3.63 Speed Dialing, System

+- 1.4.1 Call Log, Incoming

-1.4.3 Directories
+- 1.4.3 Directories

+- 3.1.2 Personal Programming

+- 3.3 System Programming

-18.1.12 SVM (Simplified Voice Message)
+16.1.9 SVM (Simplified Voice Message)